You are listening to the Sean Hannity Radio Show Podcast.

 That sounds like a hit to me, is what that sounds like.

-Uh it sounds conspiratorial to a lot of people, but considering the fact that the timing in which he uh supposedly leaked this information to WikiLeaks and then this uh, you know, and the the position that he was in and the fact that nothing was taken, it's just strange.
+It sounds conspiratorial with a lot of people, but considering the fact that the timing in which he supposedly leaked this information to WikiLeaks and the position that he was in and the fact that nothing was taken, it's just strange.

-But uh but Sean, here's the thing that's even more strange to me.
+But Sean, here's the thing that's even more strange to me.

-Why if there is even an inkling of evidence of something like uh Mr. Rich being killed, uh of uh of any of these real things that have bones where people are dying and things are happening.
+Why if there is even an inkling of evidence of something like Mr. Rich being killed, of any of these real things that have bones where people are dying and things are happening?

 Why is there no investigation into that stuff?